-Our PCR controls are supplied in lyophilized presentation.
-Controls must be reconstituted with sterile bidistilled water.
-In the case of DNA controls the required volume is 100 µl, while for RNA control only 50 µl are required.
+Our PCR controls are supplied lyophilized.
+It is necessary to reconstitute the controls with the solution contained in the kit.
+In the case of DNA controls, the required volume is 100 μl, whereas for RNA controls it is 50 μl.

-Vircell PCR controls are supplied in lyophilized presentation.
-In this condition they can be stored refrigerated (2-8ºC).
-Once reconstituted, the DNA controls should be stored at temperatures between -5 and -40ºC, while RNA controls should be stored at temperatures between -70 and -90ºC.
-Vircell recommends to aliquot the material after reconstitution in order to avoid possible freeze-thawing issues associated with reusing the same vial of material for several tests.
-The response of the controls after repeated freeze/ thaw cycles has been tested and both DNA and RNA maintain their quality and performance.
-However, we recommend users avoid unnecessary freezing and thawing in order to prevent degradation or contamination of the controls.
+The PCR controls are supplied lyophilized and, under these conditions, should be stored refrigerated (2-8ºC).
+Once reconstituted, DNA controls should be stored at temperatures between -5 and -40ºC, while RNA requires temperatures between -70 and -90ºC.
+Vircell recommends making aliquots of the material after reconstitution to avoid potential freeze/thaw problems associated with reusing the same vial on multiple occasions.
+The response of the controls to repeated cycles of freezing/thawing has been analyzed, and both DNA and RNA remain stable.
+However, we recommend users avoid the use of unnecessary cycles of freezing and thawing in order to avoid possible degradation or contamination of the controls.

-We do not recommend freezing and thawing the PCR controls several times as the performance of the control can be affected, especially when the genetic material is not very concentrated (<1000 copies / μl).
+It is not advisable to freeze and thaw the PCR controls repeatedly as the quality of the product may be affected, especially when the genetic material is not very concentrated (<1000 copies / μl).

-The influence of repeated freezing and thawing cycles in the quality of the product will depend on the kind of PCR control since RNA decomposes more easily than DNA.
-In any case, it is difficult to set a maximum number of freezing/thawing that guarantees the quality of the process.
-Thus, we suggest reconstituting the PCR control upon reception and make aliquots before the freezing.
+The influence of freezing and thawing on product quality will depend on the type of control, RNA being more easily degradable than DNA.
+In any case, it is difficult to set a maximum number of freezes / thaws that guarantees the quality of the process.
+Therefore, it is more convenient to reconstitute the vial when it is received and prepare aliquots before freezing.

 Our PCR controls are not infectious as they only contain the purified genetic material obtained from the previously inactivated microorganism.
 Vircell provides a document certifying this feature upon customer request.